-Abstract: This study seeks to examine the relationship between rewards and employee performance as well as to identify the relationship between extrinsic and intrinsic rewards.
-The study explored factors determining extrinsic and intrinsic rewards and their impact on employee performance and actions to influence the employee with selected banking firms in Ibadan, Nigeria.
-For an effective consideration, a more systematic and structured approach to acknowledge employee's efforts were used among the staff of selected banks in Nigeria who was the sample respondents.
-Descriptive statistics based frequency tables were used in the study to provide information on demographic variables.
-The results are investigated in terms of descriptive statistics followed by inferential statistics on the variables.
-A total of 200 questionnaires were distributed to employees of the selected financial institutions and a total of 180 employees completed the questionnaire properly.
-The result indicates that there was a statistical significant relationship between all of the independent variables with dependent variables.
-The intrinsic reward has a positive correlation with the performances.
-The study recommends among other thing that the financial organizations should get to know their employees well so that they can employ the right motivational strategy.
+Abstract: This study evaluated the relationship between rewards systems and employee performance in the FCMGs firms in Nigeria.
+It specifically evaluates the relationship between extrinsic and intrinsic rewards among employees of consumable goods firms.
+Survey design method was adopted and descriptive statistics based frequency tables were used in the study to provide information on demographic and research questions variables.
+The results analysis was followed by inferential statistics on the variables with the use of correlation coefficient at 0.05 level of significance.
+A total of 234 questionnaires were distributed to employees of the selected FCMGs and a total of 180 employees completed the questionnaire properly.
+The study finding revealed that there is a statistical significant relationship between the independent variables and that of dependent variables.
+The intrinsic reward has positive correlation with the performances.
+The study recommended that the FMCG organizations should get to know their employees more better so that they can employ the right motivational and compensation packages and strategy.

-Keywords: Rewards, Motivation, Intrinsic/Extrinsic, Employee Performance, Financial Institutions
+Keywords: Rewards, Motivation, Intrinsic/Extrinsic and Employee performance